Skip to main content

 Snapchat makes it easier than ever to build highly engaging, social-first games inside Lenses.
 Games here are platform-native — seamlessly connected to the camera, the friend graph, and Snapchat's content ecosystem — which means your ideas can reach players instantly and spread organically.

-• Instant Distribution – Publish once in Lens Studio and your game is immediately available across the Camera Carousel, Lens Explorer, and Search - no installs or extra steps.
+• Instant Distribution – Publish once in Lens Studio and your game is immediately available in Snapchat to 350M daily Lens users across the Camera Carousel, Lens Explorer, and Search - no installs or extra steps.

-• Viral Sharing – Games spread naturally through Snaps, Stories, and Spotlight — turning fun moments into content that friends pass along, helping your game reach a massive audience.
+• Viral Sharing – Games spread naturally through Snaps, Stories, and Spotlight — turning fun moments into content that friends pass along, helping your game reach Snapchat's 900M Monthly Active Users.

 • Powered by Friends – Features like Bitmoji, Leaderboards, and Turn Based formats turn games into personal, social competitions.